Anniversary logo Anniversary logo animation

 The language of study and degree in the Master’s Degree Programme in Live Art and Performance Studies is English.

 In order to become accepted as a degree student, you must, in the application phase, demonstrate the language proficiency required by the studies in accordance with the language of instruction.
-You can demonstrate your language proficiency by previous education, an acceptable language test, or other previous studies.

 Study languages and the language of the degree in Theatre Academy